cotes2020/jekyll-theme-chirpy/_posts/2024-02-23-raspberry-pi-pico.md

 {: .prompt-tip }

 ### File Structure: `src` vs. `bin`
 As is common in code projects, `src` stands for source code and `bin` stands for binary.
-In MicroPython, you can create [`.mpy` files](https://docs.micropython.org/en/latest/reference/mpyfiles.html) which is precompiled code that can be used just like its Python equivalent.
-Ill cover more on how to build these `.mpy` files with the `mpy-cross` in the building section, but for now note that the directory will look like:
+In MicroPython, you can create [`.mpy` files](https://docs.micropython.org/en/latest/reference/mpyfiles.html) which is precompiled code that can be used just like its `.py` equivalent.
+Ill cover more on how to build these `.mpy` files with the `mpy-cross` in the [building section](#building-from-src-into-bin), but for now note that the directory will look like:

 ```
 project